Vortyne/pureRGB/FEATURES.md

 - In the original game, if your opponent used minimize or substitute, you opened your FIGHT menu, exited, went to PARTY, looked at a pokemon's status menu, then returned to the fight, the opponent's sprite would be all messed up.
 Now it's fixed and doesn't do that.
 - Doing the same thing as the above on unidentified GHOSTS would reveal what pokemon they are.
 Now it doesn't.
 - After saving in rock tunnel, going title screen -> continue screen -> title screen -> continue screen will cause the continue screen to take on darker colors.
 Now it stays normal colors.
+- Draining moves now miss on substituted pokemon as originally intended in the code.

 ## Tweaks
 - Trainers in general have a bit less type-specific parties and more varied pokemon.